Schools & education

 - Bring in a Cultural and Arts Leader (CALSA) to support your school or academy in arts provision

 Each CALSA has a unique set of skills and expertise, supported by the Lead School and having access to Bridge organization resources they can help you bring your arts project idea to life.
-Please see the list of CALSAs in your area - get in touch with them directly to discuss your needs and agree on the plan of actions.

 - Become a Lead School